JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agamalab-flow-passwd-edit-assignment-uid.png)

-9. Create A Conditional When block
+9. Create a conditional When block

     `When` block represents the [When](../../../agama/language-reference.md#conditionals-and-branching) instruction of Agama DSL.